What are familial periodic paralyses?

 Familial periodic paralyses are a group of inherited neurological disorders caused by mutations in genes that regulate sodium and calcium channels in nerve cells.
 They are characterized by episodes in which the affected muscles become slack, weak, and unable to contract.
 Between attacks, the affected muscles usually work as normal.

-The two most common types of periodic paralyses are:
+The two most common types are:

 Weakness may be mild and limited to certain muscle groups, or more severe and affect the arms and legs.
 Attacks may last for a few hours or persist for several days.
-Some patients may develop chronic muscle weakness later in life.
+Some people may develop chronic muscle weakness later in life.

-Hyperkalemic periodic paralysis is characterized by a rise in potassium levels in the blood.
+2. Hyperkalemic periodic paralysis is characterized by a rise in potassium levels in the blood.
 Attacks often begin in infancy or early childhood and are precipitated by rest after exercise or by fasting.
 Attacks are usually shorter, more frequent, and less severe than the hypokalemic form.
 Muscle spasms are common.

 Chronic attacks may result in progressive weakness that persists between attacks.
 Some cases respond well to treatment, which can prevent or reverse progressive muscle weakness.

 How can I or my loved one help improve care for people with familial periodic paralyses?